-This clinical policy references Current Procedural Terminology (CPT[®]).
-CPT[®] is a registered trademark of the American Medical Association.
+This clinical policy references Current Procedural Terminology (CPT®).
+CPT® is a registered trademark of the American Medical Association.
 All CPT codes and descriptions are copyrighted 2023, American Medical Association.
 All rights reserved.
 CPT codes and CPT descriptions are from the current manuals and those included herein are not intended to be all-inclusive and are included for informational purposes only.
 Codes referenced in this clinical policy are for informational purposes only.
 Inclusion or exclusion of any codes does not guarantee coverage.
 Providers should reference the most up-to-date sources of professional coding guidance prior to the submission of claims for reimbursement of covered services.

-CPT® Description Codes 90901 Biofeedback training by any modality 90912 Biofeedback training, perineal muscles, anorectal or urethral sphincter, including EMG and/or manometry, when performed; initial 15 minutes of one-on-one physician or other qualified health care professional contact with the patient 90913 Biofeedback training, perineal muscles, anorectal or urethral sphincter, including EMG and/or manometry, when performed; each additional 15 minutes of one-on- one physician or other qualified health care professional contact with the patient (List separately in addition to code for primary procedure)
+CPT ® Description Codes 90901 Biofeedback training by any modality 90912 Biofeedback training, perineal muscles, anorectal or urethral sphincter, including EMG and/or manometry, when performed; initial 15 minutes of one-on-one physician or other qualified health care professional contact with the patient 90913 Biofeedback training, perineal muscles, anorectal or urethral sphincter, including EMG and/or manometry, when performed; each additional 15 minutes of one-on- one physician or other qualified health care professional contact with the patient (List separately in addition to code for primary procedure)

 Reviews, Revisions, and Approvals Revision Date Approval Date References reviewed and updated.
-06/18 Removed information note that improvement of fecal/urinary incontinence should be noted in 4 sessions.
-10/19 Removed criteria point under I.A stating including being responsive to care plan requirements and the condition can be appropriately treated with biofeedback.
+06/18 Removed information note that improvement of fecal/urinary 10/19 incontinence should be noted in 4 sessions.
+Removed criteria point under I.A stating including being responsive to care plan requirements and the condition can be appropriately treated with biofeedback.
 Added child specific sub item point under I.A.1.
 Codes reviewed References reviewed and updated.
-Removed CPT 90911 - code deleted 1/1/2020.
+Removed CPT 90911 - code 06/2020 deleted 1/1/2020.
 Replaced with 2020 CPT codes, 90912 and 90913.
 Removed I.B.5 "Anal muscle abnormalities of spasticity, incapacitating muscle spasm, and/or muscle weakness" as duplicative and revised language in I.B.3.
 Added contraindications to I.B.3.b.
-06/2020 Annual Review completed.
-In II, replaced "experimental /investigational" language with the statement that there is insufficient evidence to draw conclusions regarding the efficacy of biofeedback for any other circumstances than those specified above.
+Annual Review completed.
+In II, replaced "experimental 7/29/2022 02/2024 /investigational" language with the statement that there is insufficient evidence to draw conclusions regarding the efficacy of biofeedback for any other circumstances than those specified above.
 Added note to refer to CP.BH.300 Neurofeedback for behavioral health conditions.
 Updated background with no impact on criteria.
 Changed "review date" in the header to "date of last revision" and "date" in the revision log header to "revision date."
+References reviewed and updated.
+In I.B.1. changed "female" to "members/enrollees who have or previously had a female reproductive system" and reworded "cognitively intact" to "no cognitive impairments that would limit participation".
+ICD-10 code table removed.
+Minor rewording in Criteria I.B.1.
+Background updated to reflect 2023 updated clinical practice guidelines from the American Society of Colon and Rectal Surgeons with no impact on criteria.
+References reviewed and updated.
+Fecal incontinence criteria reviewed by internal specialist.
+Aligned policy to annual review cycle.
 References reviewed, updated and reformatted.
 Reviewed by specialist.
-7/29/2022
+12/2024 Annual review.
+Reworded Criteria I. for clarity and removed 12/2024 statement in Criteria I. regarding reconsideration of medical necessity